turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-vault-dapp.md

 -a---           4/17/2021  7:12 AM         870362 Vault.json
 ```

-I hope you are ready for deployment, because thats next!
+I hope you are ready for deployment, because that's next!

 Before deploying the contract using Truffle, we need to add our funded account to our ContractKit instance inside `truffle-config.js`
 ```js